-Why do we pay so much for fluffy pillows, room service, and a continental breakfast?
+Why do we pay so much for fluffy pillows, room service, and continental breakfast?
 The answer is simple.
 We love to be somewhere else.

-Americans work and play for months with occasional dreamy glances out our frosty windows, fantasizing about a change of climate, a fresh, new place, and relaxed attitude.
+Americans work and play for months with occasional dreamy glances out our frosty windows, fantasizing about a change of climate, a fresh, new place, and a relaxed attitude.
 We would love to have someone else clear away our dishes, make our beds, and ask what we want for a change.

 If you have a great concept for a hotel, motel, or resort, you are probably excited by the prospect of jumping in the deep end of your rooftop pool.
-Yet many of those wondering how to open a hotel are vexed by the amount of initial capital the venture will require.
+Yet many of those wondering how to open a hotel is vexed by the amount of initial capital the venture will require.

 How can you open a hotel without much cash?
 Let’s take a look.